minhtrang4078/How-I-create-a-PowerBI-report/README.md

 #### Consider features included in the report
 All of the features added are based on the users' opinions.
 In this report, I use:
 - Drill Mode: Drill up and Drill through
-- Tooltip
+- Pop up analysis with tree and key influence factors
 - What If Analysis

 #### Consider the types of visualization
-- line charts, bar charts which can be shown as tables
+- line charts, bar charts which can be switched into tables
 - decomposition tree to understand key metrics

 ### Step 4: Final products and getting feedback